top of page

 • 3 min read

-Every day I see at least one man urinating in the street.
-The game I have created is subtly called "Glimpsing".
-I was originally going to call it "Urinator", but felt that was too obvious and unecessarily Arnold Shwarzneggery.
+Every day, I see at least one man urinating in the street.
+The game I’ve created is subtly called "Glimpsing."
+I was originally going to call it "Urinator," but I felt that was too obvious and unnecessarily Arnold Schwarzenegger-esque.

-I'm also addressing the limited global appeal of a game based on urinating in the street.
-As I am a culturally inclusive person I plan to have variants of Glimpsing: G:Cows, G:Cyclists without Helmets, G:Litter, G:Dog Poo, whatever is still seen on the streets in the country you are visiting which has disappeared from the streets of most other countries of the world.
+I’m also addressing the limited global appeal of a game based on urinating in the street.
+As a culturally inclusive person, I plan to have variants of Glimpsing: G:Cows, G:Cyclists without Helmets, G:Litter, G:Dog Poo—whatever is still seen on the streets in the country you’re visiting that has disappeared from the streets of most other countries.

-At this point I have to acknowledge, for protection against a copyright suit, that this game is loosely based on "Gelbis Auto" that our lovely german friend Daniel introduced to the kids over 20 years ago.
-I'm not sure whether Daniel, or his parents, invented that game but I think they would be pleased with this twisted remake.
+At this point, I have to acknowledge, for protection against a copyright suit, that this game is loosely based on "Gelbis Auto," which our lovely German friend Daniel introduced to the kids over 20 years ago.
+I’m not sure whether Daniel or his parents invented that game, but I think they would be pleased with this twisted remake.
 They would enjoy playing it.

-Anyway, due to aforementioned potential data privacy violation and how weird it would be if I really stared at the Urinator, I haven't been able to determine the socio economic or age demographic of Urinators because I am only glimpsing them.
-I have glimpsed some in the khaki uniform of rickshaw drivers but I have also glimpsed quite smartly dressed young men.
+Due to the aforementioned potential data privacy violation and how weird it would be if I really stared at the Urinator, I haven’t been able to determine the socio-economic or age demographic of Urinators because I’m only glimpsing them.
+I’ve glimpsed some in the khaki uniform of rickshaw drivers, but I’ve also seen quite smartly dressed young men.
 Just glimpsed them.

-If I was to bring a charge against a Urinator, although not sure of the legality or otherwise of urintaing in the street, I might be challenged by the defence lawyer as to whether I had really seen what I had claimed to have seen.
-Or if I was actually playing a two player game my opponent might question whether sighting number 3 was really a Urinator or just a man leaning against a tree on a busy highway, I'm just glimpsing them and may have glimpsed inaccurately.
-It's a fair cop.
-And in reality, I would prefer to be wrong and to have misinterpreted what I have glimpsed.
+If I were to bring a charge against a Urinator—although I’m not sure of the legality of urinating in the street—I might be challenged by the defence lawyer as to whether I had really seen what I claimed to have seen.
+Or if I were actually playing a two-player game, my opponent might question whether sighting number 3 was really a Urinator or just a man leaning against a tree on a busy highway.
+I’m just glimpsing them and may have glimpsed inaccurately.
+It’s a fair cop.
+In reality, I would prefer to be wrong and to have misinterpreted what I’ve glimpsed.

-In a city of 21 million people, assuming half of them are female, (I have never seen a female Urinator), there are potentially 10.5 million Urinators.
-If you exclude certain socioeconomic groups, and age groups, and shy people, and those who wish to make Mumbai a cleaner, less polluted place then I still think you have the potential for a very high score on Glimpsing.
+In a city of 21 million people, assuming half of them are female (I have never seen a female Urinator), there are potentially 10.5 million Urinators.
+If you exclude certain socio-economic groups, age groups, shy people, and those who wish to make Mumbai a cleaner, less polluted place, then I still think you have the potential for a very high score in Glimpsing.

 1. You cannot count the same Urinator more than once if you are stuck in traffic and glimpse him more than once.
 A point for each Unique Urinator only.